What is Relapsing Polychondritis?

 What Is Relapsing PolyChondritis?

-For over a decade I have been overwhelmed by numerous rare medical conditions including Relapsing Polychondritis, (RP) .
-Relapsing Polychondritis is an autoimmune rare disease and the cause is unknown.
+For over a decade, I have been overwhelmed by numerous rare medical conditions, including Relapsing Polychondritis (RP) .
+Relapsing Polychondritis is a rare autoimmune disease, and the cause is unknown.
 The following is a break down of the medical term, Relapsing Polychondritis :

 • Chondritis refers to cartilage